Part III - Improving Your Workflow

 mentioned in the previous chapter, this allows for some inconsistency. find

-is a "long" option with only one leading
+is an example--notice how -name is a "long" option with only one leading

 hyphen character.